Jan Karlseder

-Jan Karlseder (born September 28, 1968, in Innsbruck) is an Austrian molecular biologist, a professor in the Molecular and Cellular Biology Laboratory, the Director of the Paul F. Glenn Center for Biology of Aging Research and the holder of the Donald and Darlene Shiley Chair at the Salk Institute for Biological Studies.
+Jan Karlseder (born September 28, 1968, in Innsbruck) an Austrian molecular biologist, is the Chief Science Officer and a Senior Vice President at the Salk Institute for Biological Studies.
+He is also a professor in the Molecular and Cellular Biology Laboratory, the Director of the Paul F. Glenn Center for Biology of Aging Research and the holder of the Donald and Darlene Shiley Chair at the Salk Institute for Biological Studies.

 Career

 Karlseder obtained both his M.Sc. and his Ph.D. at the University of Vienna.
 In 1996, he joined the Laboratory of Titia de Lange at Rockefeller University in New York City for postdoctoral training.
 He became a faculty member at the Salk Institute for Biological Studies in 2002.

 Research

 Karlseder discovered that telomere dysfunction plays a role in Werner Syndrome, a premature aging disease that is associated with early onset of cancer.
 WRN helicase, which is mutated in Werner Syndrome patients, is required for efficient replication of the telomeric G-strand.
 Without WRN, lagging strand replication frequently stalls at telomeres, leading to loss of one of the sister telomeres during replication and cell division.
 This telomere loss in turn can lead to telomere end-to-end fusions, fusion-bridge-breakage cycles and genome instability, which is responsible for the heightened cancer incidence in individuals with Werner Syndrome.
 He went on to show that following DNA replication telomeres are recognized by the intracellular DNA damage machinery.
 This seemingly paradoxical event turned out to be essential to recruit the machinery that establishes protection at chromosome ends, where the homologous recombination machinery acts to form a structure that is resistant to nucleases and damage repair.

 Karlseder’s work on DNA repair pathway choice led to the discovery of the microprotein CYREN, which inhibits error prone non-homologous end-joining during S and G2 phases of the cell cycle, thereby promoting DNA break repair by the error free homologous recombination machinery.